fengyuanchen/cropper/README.md

 - **scaleX**:
   - Type: `Number`
   - Default: `1`
+  - The scaling factor to apply on the abscissa of the image.
   - When equal to `1` it does nothing.

 - **scaleY** (optional):
   - Type: `Number`
+  - The scaling factor to apply on the ordinate of the image.
-  - If not present, its defualt value is `scaleX`
+  - If not present, its defualt value is `scaleX`.

 Scale the image.